lukexi/halive/README.md

 To kill Halive during run-loop type programs, you may need to hold down Ctrl-C to get GHC to recognize the double-Control-C-kill sequence.

+Halive should work on Windows and Mac, and probably Linux too (untested, please let me know if it doesn't!)

 [@lukexi](http://twitter.com/lukexi)